VincentTide/django-channels-celery-example/README.md

 celery worker -A example -l info  # Start celery workers
 ```

+## How to Send Reply Back to Browser Client
-The code block below shows how to send a reply back to the browser that originally requested the task. `reply_channel` contains a unique address in the form `websocket.send!hjnsMbQPiefT`.
+The code block below shows how to send a reply back to the browser that originated the task request. `reply_channel` contains a unique address in the form of `websocket.send!hjnsMbQPiefT`.
 ```
 Channel(reply_channel).send({
     "text": json.dumps ({